 This quick guide is to help you to fix yay error – while loading shared libraries: libalpm.so.12.

-If you are running Arch Linux in a system for a longer time, things can break due to its rolling release nature combined with your hardware support.
-If you use the AUR Helper Yay, then sometimes, yay can be corrupted due to several installations, upgrade of other packages.
+If you are running Arch Linux in a system for longer, things can break due to its rolling release nature combined with your hardware support.
+If you use the AUR Helper Yay, then sometimes, yay can be corrupted due to several installations upgrades of other packages.

-The YAY helper itself is very stable, but sometimes it gets messed up, and you can not do any installation using it until you fix it.
-And one of the nagging error is this:
+The YAY helper is very stable, but sometimes it gets messed up, and you can not do any installation using it until you fix it.
+And one of the nagging errors is this:

 yay: error while loading shared libraries: libalpm.so.12: cannot open shared object file: No such file or directory

 This error particularly comes after upgrading to pacman 6.0 due to incompatibility of shared libraries.